teslaCA/TDS_TestPackageConverter/README.md

 There are two main ways to convert the files:

 * Convert test package information from a single zip archive file
-* Convert test package information referencing many files via command line optonis
+* Convert test package information referencing many files via command line options

 More information and options are listed below.